Using Next-Gen WAF in Compute

 .expect("no `corp` present in config");

-let site_name = ngwaf_config
+let ws_name = ngwaf_config

-.expect("no `site` present in config");
+.expect("no `workspace` present in config");

 Next, initialize the Next-Gen WAF client with the corp (account) and site (workspace) values.
 Add the following lines below the config code that you just added: